Raamses-Proyects/Oracle/README.md

 # Oracle
-En cada ejemplo estan las intruciones de lo que se tiene que hacer asi como la base de datos utilizada para los trabajos.
+En cada ejemplo están las instrucciones de lo que se tiene que hacer, así como la base de datos utilizada para los trabajos.

+In each example there are the instructions for what to do, as well as the database used for the jobs.